 The market always evolves.
 So while the pandemic has created additional financial pressure for most businesses, it also rendered some business models obsolete or left them struggling to hold on while serving a shrinking market.

-Here are some takeaways they shared:
+Here are some takeaways we shared:

 1. Make adjustments quickly when you start losing revenue.

 Don’t overreact and make drastic changes based on one bad month, but do make sure you’re making the small changes that might save you a lot of heartache in the long run.
+One down month does not beget a trend.

 Take a look at what you can cut back on or readjust easily without affecting your people.
 Checking in with your vendors’ terms can also be a helpful way to have some wiggle room.